microsoft/promptflow/examples/tutorials/flow-deploy/docker/README.md

 pf flow build --source ../../flows/standard/web-classification --output build --format docker
 ```

-Note that all dependent connections must be created before exporting as docker.
+Note that all dependent connections must be created before building as docker.

 ## Deploy with Docker
 ### Build Docker image

 Like other Dockerfile, you need to build the image first.
 You can tag the image with any name you want.
 In this example, we use `promptflow-serve`.

-After cd to the output directory, run the command below:
+Run the command below to build image:

 ```bash
 docker build build -t web-classification-serve